 "If you think about the old office environment, that's not the environment that people want to work in post-COVID," Lewis said in an interview after the groundbreaking ceremony.
-"Employees today know how to use technology and they're just as productive outside as they are sitting at a desk - so why not take advantage of what California has to offer?"
+"Employees today know how to use technology and they're just as productive outside as they are sitting at a desk - so why not take advantage of what California has to offer?

-To that end, Lewis said, the building has been designed to ensure its future tenants access to a strong internet connection, even when working in the outdoor green spaces.
+To that end, Lewis said, the building has been designed to ensure its future teneven when working in the outdoor green spaces.
 Inside, the windows will be operable - providing additional sources of fresh air and ventilation.